 The standard autotools-based build system is used on these platforms.

-After unpacking the source code archive, change to the libodb-boost
+After unpacking the source code archive, change to the libodb-sqlite

-package directory (referred to as libodb-boost/ from now on) and run
+package directory (referred to as libodb-sqlite/ from now on) and run

 the configure script: